mattmassicotte/kernel-tutorial/README.md

     brew install https://raw.githubusercontent.com/Gallopsled/pwntools-binutils/master/osx/binutils-i386.rb

+For build automation, my personal preference is [Rake](https://github.com/ruby/rake).
+It has been pre-installed on OS X for ages, and is far more sane than Make.
+That said, please use what you prefer!
+I know Ruby isn't for everyone.

 # Tutorial Parts

 Everything is broken up into a series of steps, which you can find under [tutorial-parts](tutorial-parts).